 Although SB 6505 did not pass out of the Senate, we are celebrating a few wins for dual credit this session.
 2SHB 2864, sponsored by Representative Paul, will require OSPI and the State Board of Community and Technical Colleges (SBCTC) to establish a pilot program for Running Start in the summer on three campuses.
 Senator Holy’s SB 6374 will expand the allowable expenses for the Dual Enrollment Scholarship pilot program to include apprenticeship materials.

-We were also encouraged to see the final budget include a small investment for a dual credit workgroup to be convened by the Washington Student Achievement Council (WSAC).
-The workgroup will provide recommendations to the legislature on closing equity gaps and addressing barriers pertaining to dual credit costs.
-The final report will also include additional data on Running Start enrollment and analysis of how dual credit affects high school graduation and postsecondary completion.
+We were also encouraged to see the final budget include a small investment for a dual credit workgroup to be convened by the Washington Student Achievement Council (WSAC). *Although this funding also received a veto in the wake of COVID-19, we are hopeful that the taskforce will still convene even without financial support from the state.
+The dual credit workgroup would provide recommendations to the legislature on closing equity gaps and addressing barriers pertaining to dual credit costs.
+The final report would also include additional data on Running Start enrollment and analysis of how dual credit affects high school graduation and postsecondary completion.